Skip to main content

 • stability

-• “Buggy mess holy shit.”
+• “Buggy mess, holy shit.”

 • graphics

 The graphics of the game receive mixed reviews, with some players appreciating the clean and crisp visuals while others criticize them as outdated and reminiscent of mobile games.
-Many users express a desire for improved resolution and more immersive graphics, noting that the current visuals do not match promotional materials.
+Many reviewers express a desire for improved resolution and more immersive graphics, noting that the current visuals do not match promotional materials.
 Overall, while there are positive aspects, the graphics are seen as a significant area needing enhancement to fully realize the game's potential.

 • “The graphics are clean and crisp, if a little limited in scope.”